aabbtree77/tensors/index.md

 It holds for any row-vector $a^{i}$ and column-vector $b_{j}$.

+A good book on tensors is [Schaum's Tensor Calculus](https://kishorekoduvayur.wordpress.com/wp-content/uploads/2017/12/schaums-tensor-calculus-238.pdf) by David C. Kay.
+Sadly, we do not have anything like it written for spinors and Lie groups.

 ## Shankland's Tensor Algebras

 A problem that ChatGPT cannot solve: Given the [four-vector](https://en.wikipedia.org/wiki/Four-vector) $k_{\mu}$ and [the metric tensor](https://en.wikipedia.org/wiki/Metric_tensor) $g_{\mu\nu}$, write down the most general dimensionless tensor ${T_{\mu\nu}}^{\rho \sigma}$ symmetric under the permutations of the covariant indices $(\mu, \nu)$, and also symmetric w.r.t. the permutations of contravariant indices $(\rho, \sigma)$.
 It should be a sum of linearly independent terms, each with a manifest symmetry, and at most fourth order in $k_{\mu}$.